rskakumanu/2023-amse-template/project/project-plan.md

 <!-- List of work packages ordered sequentially, each pointing to an issue with more details. -->

 1. Example Issue [#1][i1]
-- [x ] Data Identification and Gathering
+- [x] Data Identification and Gathering
 - [ ] Automated Data Pipelines
 - [ ] Data Preprocessing
 - [ ] Exploratory data analysis